psf/cachecontrol/docs/etags.rst

 httplib2.
 In httplib2, an ETag is considered when using a cached response when the cache is considered stale.
 When a cached response is expired and it has an ETag header, it returns a response with the appropriate `If-None-Match` header.
-We'll call this behavior a **time priority** cache as the ETag support only takes effect when the time has expired.
+We'll call this behavior a **Time Priority** cache as the ETag support only takes effect when the time has expired.

 In CacheControl the default behavior when an ETag an sent by the server is to cache the response.
-We'll refer to this pattern as a **equal priority** cache as the decision to cache is either time base or due to the presense of an ETag.
+We'll refer to this pattern as a **Equal Priority** cache as the decision to cache is either time base or due to the presense of an ETag.

 The spec is not explicit what takes priority when caching with both ETags and time based headers.
-Therefore, CacheControl support the different mechanisms via configuration where possible.
+Therefore, CacheControl supports the different mechanisms via configuration where possible.